Criminal Defense Law

-Every parent has a legal obligation to support their minor children, including providing food, clothing, shelter, and medical care, if necessary.
-And this obligation exists until a child has been adopted, emancipated, or otherwise removed from the home.
+Every parent has parental rights to raise their child how they see fit.
+This does not, however, mean that a parent can do whatever they want.
+Parents also have a legal obligation to support their minor children, including providing financial support, food, clothing, shelter, and medical care.
+This obligation exists until a child is adopted, emancipated, or otherwise removed from the home.

 Law enforcement can charge parents who fail to meet this obligation with child abandonment or neglect under state criminal laws.